 - Translation of Indian Reserves to BC Administrative Regions (XLSX) (updated April 2019)

-Shapefiles of B.C.’s administrative areas are available in Albers (NAD83) coordinates.
+Shapefiles of B.C.’s administrative areas are available in the BC Data Catalogue.